-Tough and tougher heaps misery on innocent boys
+Australia's tough and tougher approach heaps misery on innocent boys

 Jakarta has finally passed its long promised anti people-smuggling legislation.